- Participants need to live in social housing in London

-Battersea’s Community Engagement team works to improve the lives of dogs by educating the local community to tackle animal welfare issues in London.
+Battersea’s Events & Engagement team works to improve the lives of dogs by educating the local community to tackle animal welfare issues in London.

 As an integral part of our work in the community, we aim to tackle some of society’s most prevalent dog and cat welfare problems.
 The way we support the community evolves all the time as we adapt to provide solutions for the most common problems for pets.

 10% of the animals that find themselves at Battersea are handed over due to issues with accommodation, including non pet friendly tenancy agreements.
 This is a particular issue within the social housing sector, which is why we have launched our FREE Pet Ready Training Programme.

 Pet Ready Training Programme

 Our Pet Ready Training Programme aims to proactively support social housing tenants who may be looking to own a new pet and existing owners that may need some support with their pet’s behaviour.

 By working with Local Authorities and Housing Associations to deliver more pet friendly tenancy agreements, our support should enable more tenants to have the opportunity to own a pet responsibly, happily and safely.
 We hope that fewer animals will be handed over unnecessarily to animal charities such as Battersea, as authorities feel confident to say ‘yes’ to pets, knowing that those owners have benefitted from Battersea’s expertise.